Jill Biden: Education and career, marriages and family

 From 1993 through 2008, Biden was an instructor in English at the Stanton campus of Delaware Technical & Community College.
 There she taught English composition and remedial writing, with an emphasis on instilling confidence in students.
 She has said of teaching at a community college, "I feel like I can make a greater difference in their lives.
 I just love that population.
 It just feels really comfortable to me.
 I love the women who are coming back to school and getting their degrees, because they're so focused."

 Biden is president of the Biden Breast Health Initiative, a nonprofit organization begun in 1993 that provides educational breast health awareness programs free of charge to schools and other groups in the state of Delaware.
 She began the effort after four of her friends were diagnosed with breast cancer that year.
 In the following 15 years, the organization informed more than 7,000 high school girls about proper breast health.
 In 2007, Biden helped found Book Buddies, which provides books for low-income children, and has been very active in Delaware Boots on the Ground, an organization that supports military families.
 She runs five miles, five times a week, and she has run in the Marine Corps Marathon as well as the Philadelphia Half Marathon.

 Biden later returned to school for her doctoral degree, studying under her birth name, Jill Jacobs.
 In January 2007, at age 55, she received a Doctor of Education (Ed.D.) in educational leadership from the University of Delaware.
 Her dissertation, Student Retention at the Community College: Meeting Students' Needs, was published under the name Jill Jacobs-Biden.

 Biden has regularly attended Mass with her husband at St. Joseph's on the Brandywine in Greenville, Delaware.
-However, she has not formally converted to Catholicism nor does she identify as a Catholic.
+However, she has not formally converted to Catholicism and does not identify as a Catholic.
 (Note: While some sources have characterized the couple as being Catholics, other sources have described them as coming from different faiths but attending Catholic services together.
 Jill Biden generally talks about her adult faith in a personal sense, and while her 2019 memoir Where the Light Enters describes her in Catholic settings with her husband or their children, it does not state that she herself is a Catholic.
-Beginning during the 2020 presidential campaign, her prayer partner has been the wife of a West Columbia, South Carolina-based Baptist pastor.
+Beginning during the 2020 presidential campaign, her prayer partner has been the wife of a West Columbia, South Carolina–based Baptist pastor.
 In a 2025 joint appearance on the television program The View, Joe Biden corrected a host who said the couple were both Catholics, stating "by the way, Jill's a Presbyterian".)